bewing/chinog-10/slides/presentation.md

 * reducing complexitiy in datacenter configuration
 * complexity means more data collection and entry
 * more touches means more opportunity for error
+* Examples today in Aristese due to my familiarity

 ---
 <div class="my-header"><h1>Talk Contents</h1></div>